anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/proofs.md

 advance of the actual epoch change.
 It should happen at the beginning of each new epoch.
 Bridge headers to ethereum should include the current Namada epoch so that the smart contract knows how to verify the headers.
-In short, there is a pipelining mechanism in the smart contract - the active validators for epoch `n` submit details of the active validator set for epoch `n+1`.
+In short, there is a pipelining mechanism in the smart contract - the consensus validators for epoch `n` submit details of the consensus validator set for epoch `n+1`.

 Such a message is not prompted by any user transaction and thus will have to be carried out by a _bridge relayer_.
 Once the necessary data to